LYK-love/LYK-love.github.io/source/_posts/Computer-System-Evaluation.md

 | gcc        | 274.3s   | 180.0s   |
 | mcf        | 301.1s   | 186.3s   |
 | libquantum | 313.1s   | 230.4s   |

+[^1]: In pipelined CPU design, because all stages proceed at the same time, the length of a processor cycle is determined by the time required for the slowest pipe stage.